 - Fill the carafe with equal parts water and white vinegar.

-- Turn it on and run like you would for coffee.
+- Turn it on and run as you would for coffee.

 - After several cups, turn it off and let it sit for an hour.